 is a refreshingly simple story with education value that helps explain what animals do before and during a hurricane.
 Out of the five releases this was my 9 year old's favorite saying she "really liked the type of story, the way it was written."
 I think she liked the repeating phrases found throughout the book.
 Connie McLennan's illustrations are rich and captivating.
 The book is wonderful for the younger crowd but the For Creative Minds section in the back really jumps up in level for older children.

 Champ's Story: Dogs Get Cancer Too!
-This is a slightly longer more complex book by Sherry North, a new but promising author for Sylvan Dell books.
+This is a slightly longer more complex book by Sherry North, a new but promising author for Arbordale books.
 It has a happy ending (everyone who I shared this this book with flipped to the last page first just to make sure!) and is a good way to introduce the subject of cancer with excellent ideas and information in the back "For Creative Minds" section.
 And Cheers to the illustrator Kathleen Rietz who is a educator in her homeschooling community!

 Astro The Steller Sea Lion

 is a neat story with very unique illustrations that add to it's appeal.
 One family I shared this book with had actually been to see Astro in Mystic Connecticut and all the kids were tickled to read this story about a seal they had "met".
 This is an excellent book to add to a homeschooling unit learning about sea lions.
 It would also be a great book to do along with a lapbook about sea lions.